 For one, if you are working with wet, sticky materials or materials that are bulky or come in larger than usual particles, pneumatic conveyance may not be an ideal solution.

-And because they are often used in small volume applications, it can be difficult if you need to move a great deal of material around.
+And because they are often used in small-volume applications, it can be difficult if you need to move a great deal of material around.

 As you can see, there are a number of options when it comes to configuring pneumatic conveying equipment.
-If you have any questions about what’s involved in pneumatic conveying systems, the team at CAMCORP is here to help.
-Learn more about our equipment or request a quote by contacting CAMCORP today.
+If you have any questions about what’s involved in pneumatic conveying systems, the team at Camcorp is here to help.
+Learn more about our equipment or request a quote by contacting Camcorp today.